-PSY-754 The Role of Media in Social Justice, 4 semester credits the real world.
+PSY-754 The Role of Media in Social Justice, 4 semester credits

+This course covers theories of psychology (including media, cognitive and social psychology) and communications as foundations to understanding how the audience processes social information presented in media and how we can use that knowledge to work towards increasing social justice in the real world.
 In addition to theoretical foundations, students can expect to leave the course with an up-to-date knowledge of the research literature on how social groups (including those construed around race, gender, age, sexual orientation and their intersections) have been represented in the media and how the stories we tell about social group members can change audience members' beliefs and attitudes towards those groups.
 Other topics include: social media, journalism, online incivility and narrative persuasion.